-Table 2

-Compression results of Chinese pangolin scales in three orientations (\pm standard deviation).
+Table 2Compression results of Chinese pangolin scales in three orientations (± standard deviation).

-Elastic modulus (GPa) Compressive strength (MPa) Thickness orientation (T-Ori) 2.2 ± 0.3 2.2 + 0.2 127.3 ± 2.9 92.0 ± 0.9 Per-line 2.2 ± 0.2 2.3 ± 0.3 112.8 ± 1.1 rate of 10^{-4} /s, both pangolin scales show certain level of necking and obvious crazing (whitening of the necking region).
+Elastic modulus (GPa) Compressive strength (MPa) Thickness orientation (T- Ori) 2.2 ± 0.3 127.3 ± 2.9 Para-line 2.2 ± 0.2 92.0 ± 0.9 Per-line 2.3 ± 0.3 112.8 ± 1.1 each strain rate, shown in Fig. 12b.
+The Young's modulus and tensile strength increase, though not significantly, with the increase of strain rate: from 0.9 GPa and 60.4 MPa at 10^{-5} /s to 1.2 GPa and 74.2 MPa at 10^{-1} /s, respectively.
+Both breaking strain and work-of-fracture decrease with increasing strain rate.
+At the strain rate of 10^{-4} /s, both pangolin scales show a certain level of necking and obvious crazing (whitening of the necking region).

-As expected for a viscoelastic material, pangolin scales become stiffer and stronger with increasing loading rate; the breaking strain and toughness do not change much for African tree pangolin scales, but decrease for Chinese pangolin scales.
+As expected for a viscoelastic material, pangolin scales become stiffer and stronger with increasing loading rate; the breaking strain and work-of-fracture do not change much for African tree pangolin scales, but decrease for Chinese pangolin scales.
 Such strain-rate dependence provides the pangolin scales an increased ability to combat impacts or strikes with higher stiffness and strength, and to absorb more energy to delay the onset of failure when loaded slowly, a key mechanism for coping with forces from the environment.
 This strain rate effect is crucial to body armor for humans.
 As the strain rate increases, large-scale movement of the molecules in a viscoelastic material is restricted, thus leading to increased modulus and strength, but a decreased maximum strain.
 When loaded slowly, the chains of the polymer composite are able to deform to a larger degree and to slide past each other, allowing the scales to absorb more energy before failure.